Documentation

 ColumnTableDescription

-KeyHashApiKeysSHA-256 hash of the raw key — raw key is never stored
+KeyHashApiKeysSHA-256 hash of the raw key.
+The raw key is never stored

-KeyPrefixApiKeysFirst 12 characters of the raw key, shown in the UI for identification
+KeyPrefixApiKeysFirst 12 characters of the key, shown in the UI

-IsDeletedApiKeysSoft-delete — row is retained for audit, key is rejected on auth
+IsDeletedApiKeysSoft delete.
+The row is kept for audit; the key is rejected

-2. Server computes SHA-256 of the key and looks up the hash in ApiKeys
+2. The server hashes the key with SHA-256 and looks the hash up in ApiKeys.

-3. If found and valid (not deleted, not inactive, not expired, API not globally disabled): request proceeds as the linked API user
+3. If the key is valid — not deleted, not inactive, not expired, and the API is not globally disabled — the request proceeds as the linked API user.

 Ready to get started?